bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO Saturday
 * Blocker bug: Presences sometimes lose their floor zIndex?
 (This does happen in production as well.)
-* Minor bug: Why do Sasha first scene puppets not bounce?

 # Nice UI TODO:
 * Sky animations